 - Tree Preservation/Undisturbed Landscape areas: The Applicant has committed, by condition, to provide a 50-foot-wide tree preservation area adjacent to the residential use to the southeast.
 Additionally, the Applicant has committed, by condition, to provide a 50-foot-wide undisturbed landscape area along Daves Store Lane and the industrial zoned property to the east.

 - Sustainability Initiatives: The Applicant indicates that the data center campus will be designed to include many of the following sustainability features which will be demonstrated at the time of final site plan:

-- Permeable paving,
+- o Permeable paving.

 - Recycled aggregate material.

-- Aeration of ponds utilizing solar power.
+- o Aeration of ponds utilizing solar power.

-- Recycling of construction material waste.
+- o Recycling of construction material waste.

 - Use of high recycled content construction materials.

-- LED site and interior lighting.
+- o LED site and interior lighting.

 - Heat reflective roof.

 • Comprehensive Landscape Plan: The subject proffer amendment is intended to amend the proffers associated with Rezoning #REZ1997-0004 to allow for the development of data centers.
 Rezoning #REZ1997-0004 includes a comprehensive landscape plan (CLP) which outlines the landscaping and buffer requirements of the original approval.
 This CLP which was adopted 24 years ago is now substandard to current DCSM requirements.
-The Applicant has stated that the proffer amendment is only intended to allow for the addition of Data center development and has retained the existing CLP as previously approved should non data center development occur.
+The Applicant has stated that the proffer amendment is only intended to allow for the addition of data center uses.
+Previously approved uses could be developed with the existing CLP as previously approved.
 In the event the site is developed for data center uses the associated SUP landscaping and buffering shall apply.